 The leading advocate for plan sponsors and administrators in the pursuit of a balanced, effective and sustainable retirement income system in Canada.

-ACPM enlists the talent and resources of its national volunteer member base to provide thought leadership on behalf of Canadian plan sponsors, administrators and their service providers, in retirement income system policy and advocacy.
+ACPM enlists the talent, dedication and resources of its national volunteer member base to provide thought leadership in retirement income system policy and advocacy on behalf of Canadian plan sponsors and administrators in collaboration with their service providers.

 GUIDING POLICY PRINCIPLES